sy-wwww/elliptical-test/README.md

 ### Breast cancer dataset
-This is the VIJVER dataset, available in the R package 'cancerdata'.
+This is the VIJVER dataset, available in the R package `cancerdata`.
 Documentation is provided in the manual `cancerdata.pdf` located in the `power` directory of the reproducibility materials.
 In brief, the VIJVER dataset is structured such that each row represents a gene (variable), and each column corresponds to a tumor sample.

 *cancerdata.pdf* -- This is the manual for the R package `cancerdata`.